-Most groups stay at the Farm in tents or the barn.
-However, because each week is tailored to your group, some will stay at the “Grange” (Inside, kitchen, and with Bunk beds for twelve folk–though groups up to 35 can stay using backpack mattresses) in White Swan, roughly 20 minutes from the Farm.
+Groups stay at either the “Grange” (Inside, kitchen, and with Bunk beds for twelve folk–though groups up to 35 can stay using backpack mattresses) or Methodist church in White Swan, roughly 20 minutes from the Farm.

 We are a church group and are hoping to arrive early or stay later.
 Is there a place for us to stay?

-Those of your who are looking for a place to stay either before or after your week on the out here can contact Englewood Christian Church (509-966-6550) or the United Christian Church of Yakima (509-248-6104); there are also several churches in Seattle who have hosted groups.
+If you are looking for a place to stay before or after your week on the farm, you can contact Englewood Christian Church (509-966-6550) in Yakima.
+There are also several churches in Seattle who have hosted groups.

 How many people can we bring?

 We have had groups up to 50 folk.
 If you group is running over 20, just give us a call.
 The most important area we need to work out prior to your arrival is sleeping space.
 Other than that, we have plenty of landscape to enjoy, wander, and experience!

 Personal: sleeping bag/bedding, towels, personal items, hiking/work boots, a sweatshirt, modest (no short shorts or spaghetti straps, please) clothes you don’t mind getting dirty/painted/ripped, work gloves, a hat, sunscreen, camera, daypack, journal, earplugs, and a WATER BOTTLE.
 Closed-toe shoes are a must for work!
 Workers will be asked to visit Yakima and obtain work shoes prior to working should they not have a pair of closed-toe shoes with them.